CTE Content Areas

 - If the minor is in a registered apprenticeship program.
 That program must be registered with the New York State Department of Labor

-- If the minor is in a cooperative education (co-op) program that is registered with the New York State Education Department and is operated in accordance with NYSED guidelines.
-Minors in a co-op program may only be placed in hazardous occupations that are in line with their CTE training.
+- If the minor is in a cooperative education (CO-OP) program that is registered with the New York State Education Department and is operated in accordance with NYSED guidelines.
+Minors in a CO-OP program may only be placed in hazardous occupations that are in line with their CTE training.

 If there is question as to whether a particular occupation is hazardous, please contact the New York State Department of Labor for guidance.